NORC Director: Samuel Klein, MD

 Accessing NORC Services:

-To access NORC services you need to be both a Washington University investigator AND a member of the NORC.
-Once a member, any grant/project for which you wish to request services will need to be registered and approved prior to requesting services.
+Access to NORC services is open to all investigators, however, in times of high demand, priority will go to Washington University investigators who are also members of the NORC.
+Any grant/project for which you wish to request services will need to be registered and approved prior to receiving services.